garychl/ai-file-manager/README.md

 ## Model

-Two NLP models will be used in this project: Doc2vec and Topic modelling.
-Doc2vec has been implemented and the model is trained on ~160,000 abstracts of machine learning and deep learning research papers.
+This project used Doc2vec model.
+The model is trained on ~160,000 abstracts of machine learning and deep learning research papers.

 ## To Use

-The project is still under active development.
+The project is still under development.
-Yet, the unsupervised clustering is implemented in `app.py` can be used to cluster a set of .pdf research papers.